aagatsapkota/alexa-skill/src/data/AllFAQs/OnboardingFAQs/ZendeskGroup.md

 <br />

 1. On an agent's profile page, click the **Groups** field.
 1. Select the group you want to add the agent to.
 A default group will automatically be assigned.
-See [Changing the default group](https://support.zendesk.com/hc/en-us/articles/203661966-Creating-managing-and-using-groups#topic_mq1_h13_dt) for information on how to change an agent's default group.
+See <a href="https://support.zendesk.com/hc/en-us/articles/203661966-Creating-managing-and-using-groups#topic_mq1_h13_dt">Changing the default group </a> for information on how to change an agent's default group.
 1. Click **Close**.

 <br />